mikestratton/jquery-quiz/README.md

 # jQuery Questionnaire/Quiz
 jQuery Questionnaire:

-A JavaScript/jQuery based quiz/questionnaire that asks the following question and then scores it accordingly.
-Are you prepared to become a supplier for a public or private organization?
+A JavaScript/jQuery based quiz/questionnaire that asks the following question and then scores it accordingly: Are you prepared to become a supplier for a public or private organization?

 This can be used as a template for creating other questionnaires or quizzes.